 A successful Oxbridge programme has been developed for able students with aspirations to apply to Oxford or Cambridge.
 This bespoke programme begins in Year 12 and provides individual advice, guidance and support for potential Oxbridge applicants.
-The programme includes assessment test practice, interview skills and specialist UCAS mentoring.
-Weekly debating sessions are run by the Able Gifted and Talented Lead Teacher to support the interview process.
-Year 12 students also have the opportunity to attend Lumina, a week-long application preparation course.
+The programme includes assessment test practice, interview skills and specialist mentoring.
+Weekly debating sessions are run by the Scholar team to support the interview process.
+We have established close links with the University of Oxford and, in addition to regular talks with our liaison there, Year 12 students have the opportunity to visit Oxford to see what life at the university is like.
+There are also opportunities to attend short residential courses at Oxford.